 Generic Name: clotrimazole topical

-Note: This page contains information about the side effects of clotrimazole topical.
-Some of the dosage forms included on this document may not apply to the brand name Clotrimazole-7.
+Note: This document contains side effect information about clotrimazole topical.
+Some of the dosage forms listed on this page may not apply to the brand name Clotrimazole-7.

 For the Consumer